 The Cold River Ranch Series

-Three very different brothers, kept at each other’s throats by their bitter father for most of their lives, are forced to come together after the old man’s funeral to decide the future of the family legacy in the Colorado Rockies, Cold River Ranch.
+The Everetts are three very different brothers, kept at each other’s throats by their bitter father for most of their lives.
+Now they’re forced to come together after their mean old man’s funeral to decide the future of the family legacy in the Colorado Rockies, Cold River Ranch.

 Little do these tough, hard cowboys know that it isn’t just the ranch they stand to lose… but their hearts.

 The Clan is a place to discuss the books of Megan Crane and Caitlin Crews — two names, one author.
 There will be exclusive bonus scenes, cover reveals, and other insider information and fun, just for you!